 - class programmes supported by Rosneft Group Subsidiaries, including materials and equipment for dedicated classrooms and distance learning equipment for teachers and schoolchildren;

 - career-guidance and team-building events for schoolchildren.

-Vocational and higher education institutions receive financial support for the following:
+Vocational and higher education institutions received financial support:

-- improving and developing their hard and soft capabilities;
+- to improve and develop their hard and soft capabilities;

 - to maintain their specialised departments and Master’s courses as required by the Company’s strategic projects;

 - to provide corporate scholarships and grants to talented students looking for professional development within the Company's perimeter, Master’s students doing internships at Rosneft's business units, as well as promising educators.
 849 corporate scholarships and 130 corporate grants were provided in 2020.